Food News You Can Use

-The Wellness Committee is comprised of: Rachel Bouillon (school nurse), Thomas Haynes (health/athletics instructor), and Rachelle Wuellner (Director of Food Services).
+The Wellness Committee is comprised of: Christy Scott (school nurse), Thomas Haynes (health/athletics instructor), and Rachelle Wuellner (Director of Food Services).

 Wellness policy update 1-11-17: School Nurse Rachel Bouillon reports that the wellness policy is progressing nicely.
 The health fair was successful and the wellness committee hopes to hold another.
 The new snack list has been well observed by elementary level parents, with most parents being very consistent.
 Also, birthday treats are no longer being brought in by parents.
 Our next effort will be to evaluate class party treats.

 Wellness policy update 12-6-17: The health far went pretty well again.
 Thomas Haynes reports that more tables were set up again this year, which is great for the larger PE classes.
 In his health classes he is trying to increase mental health awareness.
 He hopes that something extra can be included in next year’s health fair.
 Nurse Christy Scott reported that the Flu Shot Clinic, was a success.
 She was very happy with the staff turnout for the first year and is hopeful that next year will be even better.
 There were no reported cases of side effects from the clinic and no staff cases of Influenza have been reported to date.